ajaygautam/arbitary_merge_testing/README.md

 ## Systems
 This is purely to validate perforce.
 Subversion has been ruled out due to [merge limitations](http://paulhammant.com/categories.html#source-control).
 Git has been ruled out due to lack of fine grained authz controls.

+## Running
+Checkout https://github.com/paul-hammant/fast_perforce_setup alongside the current repo.
+* `reset.sh` - removes all repo data, (localhost)server data, etc...
+* `server.sh` - creates a server environment locally, starts p4d, and sets  things up to run the test
+* `run.sh` - THE test
+* Do remember to download all the p4 binaries and add them to path, unless you already have them.
+Helper script: `fast_perforce_setup/get_binaries.sh`

 ## Setup
 * Branch: DevBase - All changes/config items start here
 * Branch: UatBase - All changes move from DevBase out here, where they are propagates to all client UAT environments